powercodeacademy/metaprgramming-additional-practice/README.md

 - Each side must be larger than 0.
 - The sum of the lengths of any three sides must exceed the length of the fourth side.
-- All interior angles must sum to 360 degrees.

 ## Resources